Curatorial

 THE ROYAL ACADEMY OF ARTS

-Born out of this programme at the RA was the publication of A Short Affair, a book edited and curated by Simon Oldfield, featuring original short fiction by bestselling writers with newly commissioned artworks by Tracey Emin, Eddie Peake and other artists from the RA.
+In 2015, the programme expanded to include the RA & Pindrop Short Story Award, which discovered new writers including award-winning and Booker-nominated authors.
+Born out of this programme was a bestselling book, A Short Affair, edited and curated by Simon Oldfield, featuring original short fiction by bestselling writers with newly commissioned artworks by Tracey Emin and other artists from the RA.

 ARTS COUNCIL ENGLAND

-In collaboration with the Arts Council England and Pindrop, the project comprised a curated series of art and literature performances and interviews in response to the gallery exhibitions.
-Hosted by Simon Oldfield, he was joined on stage by actor and Talk Art podcaster Russell Tovey, multi-award-winning British actress Juliet Stevenson, and writer and activist Nikesh Shukla, and artist Mahtab Hussain.
+MUSEUM TOURSimon Oldfield, in collaboration with the Arts Council England and Pindrop, curated a nationwide art and literature programme touring major museums across England including Turner Contemporary, the New Art Gallery Walsall, Pallant House Gallery and Tate Liverpool.
+It involved a series of readings from A Short Affair selected in response to each gallery's exhibition programme, featuring actor and Talk Art podcaster Russell Tovey, multi-award-winning British actress Juliet Stevenson, writer Nikesh Shukla, and artist Mahtab Hussain.

-Contemporary Art Society & Tate Collection and Archive
+Contemporary Art Society & Tate Collection

 Simon Oldfield collaborated with the Contemporary Art Society to present works from the Tate Collection and Archive in an exhibition curated by artist Yane Calovski.
 The installation at Tate Britain, Ponder Pause Process (a Situation), was part of Tate’s Art Now programme and included works by Liam Gillick, Francis Alys, Vito Acconci, Joseph Beuys, Emma Kay, Christopher Wool, Henri Matisse, Jeff Wall, an unpublished manuscript by Sven Berlin, and the mediative sound work A Flock of Rotation by French artist Samon Takahashi.
 The installation aimed to question a range of preconceptions and assumptions that relate to the Tate Collection and conservation of art.